tos-network/emo/docs/config.md

 ### `Swarm.Transports.Multiplexers.Yamux`

-Yamux is the default multiplexer used when communicating between Kubo nodes.
+Yamux is the default multiplexer used when communicating between Emo nodes.

 Default: `100`